2019 Faculty

 Kelly Tyrrell, BSN, RN, CWCN is a board-certified Wound Nurse with eight years of experience.
 She graduated with her Bachelor of Science in Nursing from Arizona State University and completed her Wound Nurse coursework from Emory University in Atlanta.
 Her nursing experience includes a Complex Intervention Medical Unit that specialized in extensive wound care prior to accepting a position with the Acute Care Wound Team full time.
 In her current role with 3M, she educates clinicians with evidence-based practice skin and wound care through product training and continuing education programs.

-Dane K Wukich, MD
+Dane K Wukich, MD, MSc

 UT Southwestern Medical Center